Gender Mainstreaming And Gender Equality In Europe PDF Download

 ISBN: 1447317726

 With gender equality so prominent in public debate, this timely book reviews the impacts of gender mainstreaming on political, social and cultural issues around Europe.
-It explores the origins and evolution of mainstreaming, the theory’s contribution to gender legislation so far and its potential to drive change in the future.
-Drawing on extensive data, the book compares and contrasts progress in various European countries and considers the limits of gender mainstreaming amid economic and migration challenges.
-This important book is a welcome contribution to discussions about society’s attitudes to men and women.
+It explores the origins and evolution of mainstreaming, the theory’s contribution to gender equality legislation so far and its potential to drive change in the future.
+Drawing on extensive data, the book compares and contrasts progress in various European countries, taking into account the multidimensionality of gender equality.
+Finally, the book considers the limits of gender mainstreaming amid economic, migration and political challenges.
+This important book is a welcome contribution to discussions about gender equality in European societies looking at the interplay of policies, culture and public opinion.

 Making Gender Equality Happen